brevzin/brevzin.github.io/_posts/2020-02-05-constexpr-array-size.md

 for `array_size(param)`{:.language-cpp} to work, we have to pass that reference to `param` into `array_size` - and that involves "reading" the reference.
 The specific rule we're violating is [\[expr.const\]/4.12](http://eel.is/c++draft/expr.const#4.12).
+The reason we violate the reference rule is due to the underlying principle that the constant evaluator has to reject all undefined behavior (UB is a compile error during constant evaluation!) and so the compiler has to check that all references are valid.

 This would be more obvious if our situation used pointers instead of references: